triole/sam/readme.md

 sam -h
 ```

-## Available String Transformation Operations
+## Currently available string operations

-It is highly likely that there are more to come in the futre.
+This is a short overview.
+For more info use `-l`.

 ```go mdox-exec="r --list-short"